MIR-MU/SCM-at-ARQMath/README.md

 [ARQMath][] competition based on the tf-idf model and the soft cosine measure [[1][]]:

- ![Joint word embeddings and soft cosine measure at ARQMath][pv173-talk]
+ [Joint word embeddings and soft cosine measure at ARQMath][pv173-talk]

 The system build on the following other repositories: